Breonna Taylor decision: Chicago protests draw hundreds across city, Illinois National Guard on standby as 1 officer indicted

 While the city and state have put the National Guard on standby, Governor JB Pritzker and Mayor Lori Lightfoot said they expect protests to remain peaceful.
 Lightfoot said the city is prepared if that should change, and that if bridges had to be raised or a curfew had to be put into effect, they would give residents at least one hour notice.

-The protest began with several speakers, then demonstrators marched to 79th and Racine to block traffic.

-Marchers have blocked 79th/Racine and written #BreonnaTaylor’s name in red paint. pic.twitter.com/kcEOjQGze8— Eric Horng (@EricHorngABC7) September 23, 2020

 Gov. Pritzker, Lt.
 Gov. Juliana Stratton, Mayor Lightfoot, Cook County Board President Toni Preckwinkle, CPD Supt.
-David Brown, Rev. Jesse Jackson, and My Block My Hood My City founder Jamal Cole all spoke at a press conference about the charging decision Wednesday afternoon.
+David Brown, Rev. Jesse Jackson, and My Block My Hood My City founder Jamal Cole held a press conference to decry the charging decision Wednesday afternoon.

 "The grand jury's lesser charge of a single officer does not address the loss of her life, not nearly.
 This is, simply put, a gross miscarriage of justice," Pritzker said.